General Info – summary

 Ethnobotany

 The edible Fruit has a taste similar to that of prunes and can be used to make jam.
 In some parts, local people will not use the Wood for fuel, as they believe that doing so might prevent cattle from producing female offspring.
-The wood is pale brown and suitable for making ornaments.
-It takes a good polish.
+The wood is pale brown and suitable for making ornaments and takes a good polish.
 Plant extracts have some Antibacterial properties.
 Prior to planting, the seeds should be fresh and cleaned.

 References

 Archer, R.H. & Victor, J.E.
 2005.
 Bridelia mollis Hutch.
-National Assessment: Red List of South African Plants version 2020.1.
-Accessed on 2022/10/29.
+National Assessment: Red List of South African Plants version.
+Accessed on 2024/06/17.

 Boon, R. 2010.
 Pooley’s Trees of eastern South Africa.
 Flora and Fauna Publications Trust, Durban.